-The NAEI emissions for large point sources are for the year 2015; however, the year 2016 has been modelled for the assessment.
-The modelled concentrations for 2015 have been scaled to 2016 using projection factors calculated from NAEI source sector specific emissions total for point sources for 2015 and NAEI emissions projections for 2016 (Passant pers. comm.
-2017a).
-Closure of particular plant or activities are taken into account when deriving the source sector projection factors by subtracting the base year emissions associated with plant closure from the relevant source sector total for point sources for the NAEI base year.
+The NAEI emissions for large point sources are for the year 2016; however, the year 2017 has been modelled for the assessment.
+The modelled concentrations for 2017 have been scaled to 2017 using projection factors calculated from NAEI source sector specific emissions total for point sources for 2016 and NAEI emissions projections for 2017 (Passant pers. comm.
+2018a).
+Closure of plant or activities are taken into account when deriving the source sector projection factors by subtracting the base year emissions associated with plant closure from the relevant source sector total for point sources for the NAEI base year.
 Any point sources in the NAEI base year that closed before the start or early in the current assessment year are removed from the modelling, based on recommendations from the NAEI team (Passant pers. comm.
-2017b).
+2018b).

-3.3.2 NOx contributions from small point sources
+3.3.2 NO_X contributions from small point sources

-Contributions from NO_x point sources in the NAEI 2015 that were not classified as large point sources (see Section 3.3.1) were modelled using the small point source model described in Appendix 3.
-In line with the method applied for the large point sources the NAEI 2015 emissions for small point sources have been scaled to 2016 using the same source sector specific projection factors applied to the large point sources.
+Contributions from NO_x point sources in the NAEI 2016 that were not classified as large point sources (see Section 3.3.1) were modelled using the small point source model described in Appendix 3.
+In line with the method applied for the large point sources the NAEI 2016 emissions for small point sources have been scaled to 2017 using the same source sector specific projection factors applied to the large point sources.

-3.3.3 NO_x contributions from ETS point sources
+3.3.3 NO_X contributions from ETS point sources

-The NAEI 2015 includes point source emissions estimates derived from carbon emissions data reported under the EU-Emissions Trading Scheme (ETS), most recently described in Tsagatakis et al. (2017).
+The NAEI 2016 includes point source emissions estimates derived from carbon emissions data reported under the EU-Emissions Trading Scheme (ETS), most recently described in Tsagatakis et al. (2018).
 These point sources are referred to as ETS points in this report.
-These derived air quality pollutant emissions are particularly uncertain and therefore in previous assessments (e.g. Brookes et al., 2017) have been capped at reporting thresholds (should they exceed) and treated as small point sources.
-For the 2016 assessment the NAEI recommended treating the ETS points exceeding the large points modelling threshold without capping (Passant pers. comm.
-2017c).
-Thus, based on the criteria for the treatment of large point sources described above (Section 3.3.1), 32 ETS point sources were modelled as an additional set of large point sources (using the approach described in Section 3.3.1).
+These derived air quality pollutant emissions are particularly uncertain and therefore in previous assessments (e.g. Brookes et al., 2017) emissions were capped at reporting thresholds and treated as small point sources.
+For the 2016 assessment (Brookes et al., 2019) the NAEI recommended treating the ETS points that have emissions greater than the large points modelling threshold as large points and not to apply a cap (Passant pers. comm.
+2017).
+The 2017 assessment continues this approach.
+Thus, based on the criteria for the treatment of large point sources described above (Section 3.3.1), 114 ETS point sources were modelled as an additional set of large point sources (using the approach described in Section 3.3.1).
 ETS points that were not classified as large point sources were modelled using the small points approach (described in Appendix 3).
-In line with the method applied for the large point sources the NAEI 2015 emissions for ETS point sources have been scaled to 2016 using the same source sector specific projection factors applied to the large point sources.
+In line with the method applied for the large point sources, the NAEI 2016 emissions for ETS point sources have been scaled to 2017 using the same source sector specific projection factors applied to the large point sources.